 Children's Long-Term Support: How do I become a provider?

 Would you like to be a Children’s Long-Term Support (CLTS) provider?
 Take the first step.
-Register with us.
+Enroll with us.

-The steps involved in becoming a provider and getting paid are easy!
+The steps to become a provider and get paid are easy!

-Register with DHS to be an initially approved provider
+1: Enroll with DHS to be a qualified provider

-The Wisconsin Department of Health Services (DHS) will review your registration and qualifications.
+The Wisconsin Department of Health Services (DHS) will review your enrollment and qualifications, which could include a caregiver background check.
 If you are initially approved, DHS will add your information to the public CLTS Provider Directory.
 DHS will share your information with the county waiver agency(ies) (CWAs) in the county(ies) you want to deliver services in.
 They will handle the rest of the process.
 Read more below.

-Once a CWA identifies a participant who needs a service from you, the CWA will issue an authorization for services.
+Once a CWA identifies a participant who needs a service from you, the CWA will review your qualifications in the CLTS Provider Registry, then issue an authorization for services.
 Once you have this authorization, you can begin delivering services to that participant.
 See How do I get paid?

 Once the service is complete, you will bill our third-party administrator (TPA).
 See How do I get paid?